 Your child is not challenged and there is a great deal of lost learning time.
 Additionally, the areas you may be most concerned about -- math and science -- are not taught very deeply or thoughtfully in elementary school.

 Our curriculum is founded on deep learning.
 Our vision is to ensure we are looking ahead, and making sure we are keeping the long term, transferable skills foremost in our curriculum.
 We have high expectations for our students, support them as they stretch and grow, and we don't waste our kids' time.

 We seek to inculcate certain habits of mind that begin fundamentally with a love of learning for its own sake.

-Our students learn in blocks of time that are typically 90 minutes to 2 hours long, as blocks promote deeper thinking and persistence with an idea or concept.
+Our students learn in blocks that are typically 2 hours long, as blocks promote deeper thinking and persistence with an idea or concept.
 Blocks help us learn "more seriously."

 And we consistently push ahead, leaving the grade levels that so often restrict learning behind.
 Our kids are on an upwards trajectory and multi-age cohorts promote stronger learning.